CleverPuppies/youfind-api/README.md

 ## Requests

 Functions which only purpose is to make an http call should be named based on the method they use:
+- list_*: for get methods with any specific id
-- get_*: for get methods
+- retrieve_*: for get methods including query arguments such ids
-- post_*: for post methods
+- create_*: for post methods
+- update_*: for put methods
+- partial_update_*: for patch methods
-- and so on for delete, patch...
+- destroy_*: for delete methods